jbafford/WebLibBundle/README.md

 WebLibBundle
 =============================

-This bundle provides a simple way to symlink locations in vendor into a web-accessible directory.
+This bundle provides a simple way to copy or symlink locations in vendor into a web-accessible directory.
 This is useful when you need to use a javascript or css library that is not otherwise wrapped with a bundle.

 ##Documentation

-…
+Documentation is available at [Resources/doc/index.md](https://github.com/jbafford/WebLibBundle/blob/master/Resources/doc/index.md)

 ##License